afialapis/calustra/packages/orm/README.md

 }

 //
-// todos is a table like:
+// screw_stock is a table like:
 //  --------------------------------
 //   id           serial,
 //   screw_type   TEXT NOT NULL,